cardano-foundation/cardano-academy/courses/Aiken/scripts/unit_43_aiken_getting_started.md

 The standard library, ```stdlib```, contains common functions and data-structures needed for most validators.
 If we go back to our ```aiken.toml``` file, we’ll see that standard library was added by default when we ran ```aiken new``` earlier.
 When we ran ```aiken check```, it would have downloaded any dependencies needed.

+## Questions

+1. Which of the following commands installs the latest version available of Aiken?

+A. aiken install -I
+B. hello aiken world
+C. aiken-lang install
+**D. aikup**

+2. The tool used to generate HTML documentation for Aiken projects is?

+A. aiken check
+B. aiken build
+**C. aiken docs**
+D. aiken test

+3. The folder where application code is stored in an Aiken project is?

+A. lib
+**B. validators**
+C. config
+D. src

+4. Which file contains metadata about the project, including dependencies?

+A. README.md
+**B. aiken.toml**
+C. plutus.json
+D. validators.txt

+5. What is the standard library in Aiken called?

+**A. stdlib**
+B. prelude
+C. builtins
+D. core

 [^1]: Language Server Protocol (LSP) enables convenience features like auto complete, go to definition, or pop-up documentation on hover over.
 The Language Server Protocol (LSP) standardizes how such servers and development tools communicate, so a single Language Server can be re-used for different tools and languages.
 [^2]: VSCode plugin for Aiken, marketplace.visualstudio.com/items?itemName=TxPipe.aiken